fenago/learn-java-12-programming/lab_guide/Lab_9.md

 There are also several ways to do it.
 In
 *Getting Started with Java*, we showed you how to run the [main(String\[\])] method using IntelliJ IDEA.
-In this chapter, we will just repeat some of what has been said already and add other variations that might be helpful for you.
+In this lab, we will just repeat some of what has been said already and add other variations that might be helpful for you.

 Using an IDE